 What if I can’t get to the library to get the book lists?

 Don’t let forgetting the week’s book list keep you from doing the activities or poem or song!
 Just pick other books if you have to.

-So I do my best to get all the books mentioned (about 5 per 2 week unit), but we don’t always have them just prior to starting a new unit.
+I try to get all the books mentioned (about 5 per 2 week unit), but we don’t always have them just prior to starting a new unit.
 And some I haven’t been able to check out at the library at all.
 I’m not worried.

 There are some units that would be hard to do without the books, like the one on nursery rhymes.
 I think it’s just important to not get hung up on having all the pieces so perfect that you end up not doing it at all.
 We improvise a lot!

 What craft supplies do you need to have on hand?

 One thing I love is that at the beginning of each new theme (so every two weeks), you get a list of everything to have on hand.
-YMost things you may have laying around the house.
+Most things you may have laying around the house.
 Like:

 - cookie sheets